-The legally prescribed marriageable age in some jurisdictions is below 18 years, especially in the case of girls; and even when the age is set at 18 years, many jurisdictions permit earlier marriage with parental consent or in special circumstances, such as teenage pregnancy.
+The legally prescribed marriageable age in some jurisdictions is below 18 years, especially in the case of girls; and even when the age is set at 18 years, many jurisdictions permit earlier marriage with parental consent or in special circumstances, Such as teenage pregnancy.

-In certain countries, even when the legal marriage age is 18, cultural traditions take priority over legislative law.
+In certain countries, Even when the legal marriage age is 18, Cultural traditions take priority over legislative law.

-Causes of child marriages include poverty, bride price, dowry, cultural traditions, laws that allow child marriages, religious and social pressures, regional customs, fear of remaining unmarried, illiteracy, and perceived inability of women to work for money.
+Causes of child marriages include poverty, Bride price, Dowry, Cultural traditions, Laws that allow child marriages, Religious and social pressures, Regional customs, Fear of remaining unmarried, Illiteracy, and perceived inability of women to work for money.

 Today, Child marriage is still fairly widespread in developing countries, such as parts of Africa, South Asia,Southeast Asia, West Asia,Latin America,and Oceania.

 The countries with the highest observed rates of child marriages below the age of 18 are Niger, Chad, Mali, Bangladesh, Guinea and the Central African Republic, with a rate above 60%.

-Niger, Chad, Bangladesh, Mali and Ethiopia were the countries with child marriage rates greater than 20% below the age of 15, according to 2003-2009 surveys.
+Niger, Chad, Bangladesh, Mali and Ethiopia were the countries with child marriage rates greater than 20% below the age of 15, According to 2003-2009 surveys.